Ahtahkakoop Cree Nation: Language

 In 2016 there are about 1,475 people who know certain language.
 Around 380 people know how to speak Indigenous language and around 1,470 people know English.
 20.0% of the population learned Indigenous languages first.
 20.0% of the population speak indigenous language at home.
-About 25.8% of the people can understand indigenous language.
+About 25.8% of the people can speak and understand the Cree language.